SaiSindhuja197/Azure-Arc-enabled-SQL-Server/03-Single-Pane-of-Glass-Dashboard.md

 # Exercise 3: Create a Single pane of glass-managed solutions with Azure Arc

 In this exercise, you will configure a unified management dashboard using Azure Arc and Azure Monitor, creating a "single pane of glass" view for overseeing and managing all onboarded SQL Server instances from a centralized interface.

+## Lab Objectives

+You will be able to complete the following tasks:

+- Task 1: Create a Single Pane of Glass Dashboard
+- Task 2: Adding Resource Graph Grid Tiles - Servers
+- Task 3: Adding Resource Graph Grid Tiles - Server by location Chart

 ## Task 1: Create a Single Pane of Glass Dashboard